Faculty Wishing to Help a Student

 What you can do

 - If you have immediate concerns about a student's safety, stay with the student and notify Campus Police at (757) 221-4596 immediately.
-The Dean of Students Office, Counseling Center, and the Campus Police will then implement the university's suicide prevention policy.
+The Office of the Dean of Students, Counseling Center, and the Campus Police will then implement the university's suicide prevention policy.
 An immediate evaluation by additional mental health professionals will be arranged.

 Issues to Consider